Parsha Tzav & Shemini (Wayyiqra/Leviticus 6:8 - 11:47)

 Such it is with kashrut.

 (Also, with the red heifer of Bem/Num.
-19 read along with Parsha Shemini this year.)
+19 sometimes read along with Parsha Shemini.)

 We can come up with many reasons as to why we think we shouldn’t eat pork or shellfish or any of the other forbidden foods.
 For example, we can say that YAH told us not to eat them because they're bad for our health.